Fiat sees European car market falling 3-5 percent in 2013

-MILAN Italian carmaker Fiat FIA.MI sees the European car market (EU+EFTA) falling between 3 percent and 5 percent in 2013, according to a slide presentation posted on its website on Monday.
+MILAN, April 29 Italian carmaker Fiat sees the European car market (EU+EFTA) falling between 3 percent and 5 percent in 2013, according to a slide presentation posted on its website on Monday.

 "In light of demand levels during the first quarter...the market is now seen down in the 3-5 percent range," Fiat said in the presentation.